 In general, EOR helps companies manage the following:

 - Hiring and background checks of candidate

 How is EOR Different from Professional Employer Organisation (PEO)?

 Professional Employer Organisations partner with already established small and medium-sized enterprises and provide co-employment services.

 While the main purpose of PEO is to help with handling contracts, the contract is between the employee and the client using PEO services.
 This can significantly reduce the legal risk and streamline the administration.

-On the other hand, PEO vendor is not a full legal employer but a provider that shares employer risks and additional protection for an employee lawsuit.
+On the other hand, a PEO vendor is not a full legal employer but a provider that shares employer risks and additional protection for an employee lawsuit.
 The PEO vendor is not mentioned in an employment contract, so it does not hold legal liabilities.

 In general, these two kinds of HR outsourcing fit different workforce strategies.

-While PEO is suitable for companies looking for external help regarding HR function, EOR is a perfect solution for businesses that want to expand quickly or even without the hassle of incorporating a legal entity in Vietnam.
+While PEO is suitable for companies looking for external help regarding HR functions, EOR is a perfect solution for businesses that want to expand quickly or even without the hassle of incorporating a legal entity in Vietnam.